kubatarlowski/ccv-website/content/english/services/rates.md

 # Research Data Storage

 * 1TB per Brown Faculty Member - Free
-* 10TB per awarded Grant at the request of the Brown PI - an active grant account number will be required to provide this allocation and the data will be migrated to archive storage at the end of the grant.
+* 10TB per awarded Grant at the request of a Brown PI - an active grant account number will be required to provide this allocation and the data will be migrated to archive storage at the end of the grant.
 * Additional Storage Allocation - Year to Year - $100 / Terabyte / year